 Where should I place my piano?

-Inside walls are preferred.
-Pianos should also be away from windows, heating/cooling vents or radiators, open doors, & direct sunlight.
+Inside walls are preferred, though many newer homes have better insulation.
+More importantly, pianos should also be away from windows, heating/cooling vents or radiators, open doors, & direct sunlight.
 If this is not possible in your home, installing a Piano Life Saver System is a must.

 We are moving.
 Is my piano safe to move?

-Tuning and inspecting your piano before you move is VERY important to ensure it's fit and worth the move.
+Tuning and inspecting your piano beforethe move is VERY important as it ensures it's fit and worth hauling with you.
 Tuningafter the move allows the pitch to get back on track after it's shifted from the move.
-Give your piano one week to settle in before tuning to allow it to adjust and acclimate.
+Give your piano one week to settle in the new home before tuning to allow it to adjust and acclimate to the new environment.

 Where can I buy a good piano?

 Quality used pianos can be bought through piano technicians or piano dealers.
 I sell pre-owned reconditioned or restored pianos.
 New pianos, of course, are sold from piano dealers.
-Stay away from used pianos listed online, free or not, unless you've had it correctly inspected.
-I've had clients spend hundreds, even thousands, of dollars on pianos only to learn there are serious problems now that it's in their possession.
+Stay away from used pianos listed online, free or not, unless you've had it properly inspected!
+If a seller, ANY SELLER, is claiming they are tuning to A440, ask them to show you the pitch.
+It's that simple.
+Imagine spending money on the move (which typically costs about $250+ for verticals & $350+ for grands), only to find out the piano needs substantial work or you'd had been better off with another piano.

 How do I safely clean my piano?